etc5523-2020/r-package-assessment-YIWEN-JIANG-github/README.md

 ## Get started

-The data set records COVID-19 information since Dec 31, 2019 and provided by [Our World in Data](https://ourworldindata.org/coronavirus).
+The data set records COVID-19 information since Dec 31, 2019, and provided by [Our World in Data](https://ourworldindata.org/coronavirus).

-The package include three data, which are `covid_raw`, `visitor_map` and `visitors_total`.
+The package includes three data, which are `covid_raw`, `visitor_map` and `visitors_total`.

   - `covid_raw`: The data comes from covid\_raw.rda.
-The data contains the COVID-19 information OF 210 countries since Dec 31, 2019.
+The data contains the COVID-19 information of 210 countries since Dec 31, 2019.
   - `visitors_total`: The data comes from visitors\_total.rda.
 The data
-    contains the information how the number of visitors change sine pandemic for different places.
+    contains information on how the number of visitors changes sine pandemic for different places.
   - `visitor_map`: The data comes from visitor\_map.rda.
-The data added geometric information compare to `visitors_total`, it can be used to create map plot.
+The data added geometric information compare to `visitors_total`, it can be used to create a map plot.

 ## Shiny interface (How to run the app)

 By using the `launch_app()` function to run the shiny dashboard.
-The aim of this app is to complement the raw data by providing interactive visualisation, and used to compare the difference between the countries.
+This app aims to complement the raw data by providing interactive visualisation and used to compare the difference between the countries.

 ``` r
 launch_app()